ONLINE PERINATAL YOGA TEACHER TRAINING

 PRENATAL YOGA TEACHER TRAINING

 You can expect to be trained to teach across the spectrum of perinatal yoga in a personalized way that is both founded in compassion, and a deeper understanding of the science and real experiences of pregnancy—before, during and after.
-This program stands apart from those that teach simple modifications of regular yoga practice to women in the prenatal stage.
+This program stands apart from those that teach simple modifications of regular yoga practice to women in the prenatal stage and instead offers training to serve all pregnant people through varied pregnancy, birth and postpartum experiences.

 Further differentiating itself, the Nurture & Nourish Yoga program is rooted in the awareness of trauma.
 Not every experience of pregnancy, labor and delivery, and recovery is the same.
 There are a variety of hardships that can leave a lasting mark during the perinatal phase.
 Any teacher of perinatal yoga should expect to have trauma show up in their classes.
 Graduates of the Nurture & Nourish Yoga Perinatal Teacher Training program will be aware of the scope of reproductive trauma and have the tools to tailor their yoga practice in a supportive and compassionate way that remains inclusive of the entire class.